Sensing with discrete time crystals: Extended data

-\zsl{phase} In \zfr{fig3}C of the main paper, we show the polarization component $\expec{I^x}$ as a function of slight offsets from the exact resonance condition.
-In the extended data in \zfr{phase-DTC}, we present the same data but now include the phase information for clarity.
-The phase information, representing the instantaneous phase \(\xPh_\text{AC}\) of the spins on the Bloch sphere equator, is particularly revealing and shows the full extent of the intricate micromotion dynamics.
+In \zfr{fig3}A(ii) of the main paper, we show the polarization component $\expec{I^x}$ as a function of slight offsets from the exact resonance condition.
+In the extended data in \zfr{phase-DTC}, we present similar data but now include the phase information for clarity.
+The phase information, representing the instantaneous phase \(\phi\) of the spins on the Bloch sphere equator, is particularly revealing and shows the full extent of the intricate micromotion dynamics.
 This also illustrates the power of our measurement methodology, which can quasi-continuously track phase and amplitude information on the Bloch sphere.

-We present two examples: one at a slight off-resonance of \(\delta f = 0.02\) Hz (\zfr{phase-DTC}A-B) and another at a more significant offset of \(\delta f = 1\) Hz (\zfr{phase-DTC}C-D).
-Upper panels (\zfr{phase-DTC}A,C) show \(\langle I^x \rangle\), while lower panels (\zfr{phase-DTC}B,D) show $\phi$; with the rails (0, \(\pi\)) referring to the $\xhat, -\xhat$ axes, respectively.
-The beating observed is exactly at the resonance offset frequency as expected, but the phase data reveals complicated micromotion dynamics that manifest as $N$ micromotion “strands”.
+We present two examples: one at a slight off-resonance of \(\delta f = 0.02\) Hz (\zfr{phase-DTC}A) and another at a more significant offset of \(\delta f = 1\) Hz (\zfr{phase-DTC}B).
+Upper panels show \(\langle I^x \rangle\), while lower panels show $\phi$, with the rails (0, \(\pi\)) referring to the $\xhat, -\xhat$ axes, respectively.
+The beating observed is exactly at the resonance offset frequency as expected.
+The phase data particularly reveals multiple strands, corresponding to the micromotion between multiple stroboscopic prethermal plateaus corresponding to each of the interpulse spacings within a single Floquet cycle.
+The AC field generates a component to the prethermal axis that is transverse to $\hat{x}$ and is rotated by the spin-lock pulses about $\hat{x}$, causing nontrivial micromotion.
+A more detailed discussion of similar micromotion can be found in Ref.~\cite{sahin22_trajectory}.